Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Introduction

 \section{Introduction}

 Digital Twins (DT) paradigm aims to represent a digital replica of the physical systems \cite{aloqaily2022integrating}.
 It can facilitate the means to monitor, understand, and optimize the functions of physical entities living, or non-living \cite{el2021potential}.
 They are primarily empowered by Internet of Things (IoT) components (e.g., smart sensors, actuators) to approximate the behavior of twins.
-Hence, DTs can play an important role in many real-life applications such as constructing parallel metaverse world \cite{aloqaily2022integrating}.
+Hence, DTs can play an important role in many real-life applications such as constructing parallel metaverse world.
 In particular, DTs are suitable for IoT-cloud enabled systems with human-centric applications \cite{shengli2021human}.
 For instance, IoT devices of a patient (e.g., medical implants, haptic sensors) constantly gather highly security sensitive information to be securely offloaded to a remote cloud/edge server for data analytics and smart decision-making \cite{aloqaily2022integrating}.
 Subsequently, such medical DT can aid physicians in monitoring the patient's well-being and contribute to the prevention of potential illnesses from manifesting or advancing.

-DT applications gather, process and offload a large volume of heterogeneous data streams, which entail potentially security-sensitive information (e.g., health care, financial, personal).
+DT applications gather, process and offload a large volume of heterogeneous data streams, which entail potentially security-sensitive information (e.g., healthcare, financial, personal).
 Therefore, it is imperative to ensure the trustworthiness of sensitive data maintained by the DT-Cloud continuum.
 Especially, authentication and integrity are foundational security measures for safeguarding DT systems against a range of potential attacks (e.g., data tampering, fraud, man-in-middle).
-Digital signatures~\cite{NIST:DigitalSignature:FIPS:186:5:2019} provide scalable authentication/integrity as well as non-repudiation and public verifiability via public-key infrastructures.
-Therefore, they are essential primitives to ensure security and trust for DT technologies.
-Yet, DT applications and systems have security and performance requirements that are well beyond what conventional (standard) digital signatures can offer.
-Below, we outline some of the important properties that a digital signature should offer to be a viable solution for emerging DT applications.
+Digital signatures~\cite{Ed25519} provide scalable authentication/integrity as well as non-repudiation and public verifiability via public-key infrastructures.
+Hence, they are essential primitives to ensure security and trust for DTs.
+Yet, DT applications have security and performance requirements that are well beyond what conventional (standard) signatures can offer.
+Below, we outline some of the important properties that a digital signature should offer to be a viable solution for emerging DTs.